 Melanie accepts private TAC, WorkCover, self-managed NDIS, Department of Veteran Affairs (DVA) clients as well as clients under Enhanced Primary Care plans and Chronic Disease Management plans.
 When you arrive for your appointment, please bring any referral letter and imaging from your GP, Surgeon, sports doctor and/or any other allied health professional that will be relevant to your consultation.

-Podiatrist Melanie expertly treats conditions like heel pain, plantar fasciitis, blisters, corns and calluses, bunions, ingrown toenails, thick toenails, shin splints (medial tibial stress syndrome), athlete's foot (tinea), neuromas, steoarthritic ankles + midfoot + toe joints, tendon worries to achilles + peroneals and acute sporting injuries.
-She is also highly experienced in performing the important diabetes foot health checks and managing complex wounds.
+Podiatrist Tarwan expertly treats conditions like heel pain, plantar fasciitis, blisters, corns and calluses, bunions, ingrown toenails, thick toenails, shin splints (medial tibial stress syndrome), athlete's foot (tinea), neuromas, steoarthritic ankles + midfoot + toe joints, tendon worries to achilles + peroneals and acute sporting injuries.
+He is also experienced in performing the important diabetes foot health checks and managing complex wounds.

-To treat these conditions Melanie will create a treatment plan best for you and your situation
+To treat these conditions Tarwan will create a treatment plan best for you and your situation

 - and that plan may include: